-- (7) Exterior evidence of vermin infestation; - (8) Garbage, trash, abandoned vehicles, or abandoned appliances and/or abandoned equipment on the premises (unless the premises is a junkyard licensed by the state of Connecticut); - (9) In the case of fencing, broken or rotted boards, excessive rusting to the point of decay or being in an otherwise dilapidated condition; - (10) Displays evidence of graffiti or has been otherwise vandalized. - C. It is attracting illegal activity as evidenced by the following: - (1) Multiple felony or misdemeanor arrests on the premises; - (2) Abandoned and/or vacant building or structure devoid of water, sewer, utility function or service, that has become an illegal residence. - D. Is a fire hazard as determined by the Fire Marshal or document via fire department records. - E. The premises creates substantial and unreasonable interference with the use and enjoyment of surrounding premises as reported by neighborhood complaints, fire, public safety or health department reports.
+- (2) Abandoned and/or vacant building or structure devoid of water, sewer, utility function or service, that has become an illegal residence. - D. Is a fire hazard as determined by the Fire Marshal or documented via fire department records. - E. The premises creates substantial and unreasonable interference with the use and enjoyment of surrounding premises as reported by neighborhood complaints, fire, public safety or health department reports.